aerapay/payment-api/README.md

 1. Submits all payment details to Aerapay via `POST` to `/checkout` and receives a payment token
 2. Redirects the buyer to the Aerapay checkout page
-3. Recieves result, and if successful payment and payer information
+3. Recieves the result, and if successful payment and payer information
-4. Updates the payment details optional via `POST` to `/update`
+4. Updates the payment details optionally via `POST` to `/update`
 5. Completes the payment via `POST` to `/complete`

 Environment | URL